benmarch/spel2js/README.md

   * `grunt lint` will lint source code for syntax errors and anti-patterns.
   * `grunt gpa` will analyze source code against complexity thresholds.
   * `grunt test` will run the jasmine unit tests against the source code.
-  * `grunt test-min` will run the jasmine unit tests against the minified code.

 ## License